hvasbath/beat/docs/tutorials.rst

 seismic data
 ____________

-So far, unfortunately the output of `autokiwi <https://github.com/emolch/kiwi>`__ is supported for automatic import of seismic data.
-Here the user will have to do some programming to get the respective data into the beat project.
+So far, unfortunately only the output of `autokiwi <https://github.com/emolch/kiwi>`__ is supported for automatic import of seismic data.
+Here the user will have to do some programing to get the respective data into the beat project.

+The following remarks are just bits and pieces that may be followed to write a script to bring the data into the necessary format.

 The seismic data may be saved using the package "pickle" as a file "seismic_data.pkl" containing a list of 2 lists: 1. list of "pyrocko.trace.Trace" objects alternating for (Z / T) rotated traces.
 2. list of "pyrocko.model.Station" objects in the same order like the data traces.

-To get familiar with data reading, restitution, rotation and saving of the seimsic data by using python and the pyrocko package we refer to the `pyrocko/example <https://pyrocko.org/docs/current/library/examples/trace_handling.html>`__ webpage.
+Pyrocko supports the import of various data formats and all the necessary tools to remove the instrument response and to convert the traces to displacement.
+How to do this based on some examples is shown `here <https://pyrocko.org/docs/current/library/examples/trace_handling.html#restitute-to-displacement-using-poles-and-zeros>`__ webpage.

+Once you have done this with your data, you only need to create the second list of station objects.
-To create the list of station objects we provide a helper function 'setup_stations' in the inputf module.
+To create this list we provide a helper function 'setup_stations' in the inputf module.
 Within an ipython session type::

     from beat import inputf